Greif (NYSE:GEF) versus JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI) Head to Head Survey

 |0.00

-Greif has a consensus price target of $79.40, indicating a potential upside of 12.15%.
-Given Greif’s stronger consensus rating and higher possible upside, analysts plainly believe Greif is more favorable than JBDI Holdings Limited Ordinary Shares.
+Greif presently has a consensus target price of $79.40, suggesting a potential upside of 11.69%.
+Given Greif’s stronger consensus rating and higher probable upside, equities analysts clearly believe Greif is more favorable than JBDI Holdings Limited Ordinary Shares.

 Profitability

-This table compares JBDI Holdings Limited Ordinary Shares and Greif’s net margins, return on equity and return on assets.
+This table compares Greif and JBDI Holdings Limited Ordinary Shares’ net margins, return on equity and return on assets.

 |Net Margins